Sharp multiple testing boundary for sparse sequences: Illustrations

-\subsection{Illustrating minimax risks for two signal strengths}
+\subsection{~~Illustrating minimax risks for two signal strengths}

-The asymptotic minimax risk $\Lambda_{\infty}$ found in Section~\ref{sec:mainmult} is a function of the multiple signal strengths that we propose to illustrate in this section.
-For simplicity, we focus on the case of two signal strengths here which corresponds to considering the functional
+The asymptotic minimax risk found in Section~\ref{sec:mainmult} is a function of the multiple signal strengths that we propose to illustrate in this section.
+For simplicity, we focus on the case of the Subbotin location model with two signal strengths, see Example~\ref{ex:twosignalstrengths}, which corresponds to considering the functional